How to Pitch Your Idea to Investors

 - People don’t have that much time.

 It’s important that you create a pitch that is tight and condensed with quality material.
 Think of it like a story in a play or a movie: in every great movie or book there is a beginning, middle, and end.
 The structure of that narrative changes: some people lead with the conclusion then frame the story around that conclusion, while others stick to a linear sequence of events.
 Whatever you decide to do, the crux of your idea should come out sooner rather than later.
 Oren Jacob, CEO of Toy Talk and former CTO of Pixar, says, “ “You need to take the whole room on a journey together,” says Jacob.
 “This means there has to be a narrative arc with a beginning, middle, and end.
 When you’re in command of your material, creating this structure is in your control.”

 In terms of the actual deck, it is advisable to create two decks: one that is a short preview and one that contains more details.
-Stuart O’Keefe, a Principal at Great Oaks VC (Capbase investor), recommends this as well:
+Stuart O’Keefe, a Principal at Great Oaks VC, recommends this as well:

 As mentioned before, the best way to get better at pitching is to practice.
-Capbase co-founder and CEO, Greg Miaskiewicz, encourages people to record themselves as much as possible:
+Greg Miaskiewicz, a former competitive debater and the CEO at Capbase, encourages people to record themselves as much as possible:

 Founders should record themselves both with audio and video to see how they look and sound from an outsider’s perspective.
 You never know what kinds of nervous ticks you may have or how many ‘ummms’ and ‘likes’ you do until you see or hear yourself.
 I encourage people to write down what they want to say verbatim, record it, and then observe how it sounds.
 You will probably find that there are more efficient ways to say what you are saying after observing yourself.